 AIM 3: To evaluate whether the built environment features are inversely related to health care utilization costs, and to test whether this relationship is causal.

 The team presented preliminary results of Aims 1 and 2 to partners and stakeholders in January, 2018.
-The team continues to finalize results of Aims 1 and 2 while beginning work on Aim 3.
+Results of Aims 1 and 2 are currently being peer-reviewed.
+The team continues to finalize results for Aim 3.

 Principal Investigator: Lawrence D. Frank (HCDL)